jlelong/LaTeX-Workshop-wiki/Hover.md

 ## Documentation of a package

 To open a package documentation, hover the package name inside the `\usepackage` call and click on the _View documentation_ link.
-As it internally calls `texdoc`, if it is not in your path you may need to set [`latex-workshop.texdoc.path`](latex-workshoptexdocpath) to the full path of `texdoc`.
+As it internally calls `texdoc`, if it is not in your path you may need to set [`latex-workshop.texdoc.path`](latex-workshoptexdocpath) to the full path of `texdoc` and tweak [`latex-workshop.texdoc.args`](latex-workshoptexdocargs).

 <img src="https://github.com/James-Yu/LaTeX-Workshop/raw/master/demo_media/hover-package.gif" alt="Hover on a package demo">